There is so much to see and do in wonderful Vilnius but only 7 days to experience everything!

 Fresh bagel necklaces are hanging up everywhere throughout the fair; and especially around the necks of locals, typically in a festive mood and clasping a hot beverage of some sort.

 Having never heard or read about this fair, we nearly missed it.
-Thankfully, Valdus’ excitement (apartment’s owner) was so intoxicating that this persuaded us to stay for the whole fair even though his apartment was booked out for that weekend (moved to another apartment).
-So glad we did as the fair is fantastic!
+Thankfully, Valdus’ excitement (apartment’s owner) was so intoxicating that this persuaded us to stay for the whole fair.
+Sadly, his apartment is booked out for this weekend so had to move to another apartment.
+So glad we stayed as the fair is fantastic and very worthwhile.

 Paneriai Day Trip